Phalanxia/Maid-IRC/README.md

 ## Installation

-1. Download dependencies:
-	`$ npm install`
+1. Download dependencies. `$ npm install` for development, and `$ npm install --production` for production.

 2. Edit config.js

 ## Running

-1. Please define the node enviroment varible:
+1. Please define the node enviroment varible.
 Supported varibles are `development` and `production`.
+If no varible is defined it will assume its development.

-2. Run Maid IRC:
+2. Run Maid IRC.
 Use this command in the main directory of Maid IRC: `node app.js`

 ## Screenshots